There are four essential components of a standards-based teaching, learning, assessment, and reporting system:

 Students Learning a World Language

-World Language Courses are designed to prepare students for citizenship in a multicultural, multilingual global community.
+World language courses are designed to prepare students for citizenship in a multicultural, multilingual, global community.
 These courses promote proficiency in languages along with knowledge of cultures and literature.
 The standards in world language courses include:

 - Interpersonal — active negotiation of meaning among individuals